• Italiano

 Taste

-intense with traces of hay and stables
+intense, with intense notes of hay and stable

-Technical characteristics
+Technical specifications

 Milk

-skimmed, cow’s milk
+cow's milk, skimmed milk

 Salting